-Anybody with a learning disability who dies, is over the age of four and lives in England will have a LeDeR review.
+Anybody with a learning disability who dies, is over the age of four and lives in England can have a LeDeR review.

-Assuring transformation data is what we call some of the information we collect about people with a learning disability, autism or both who are getting care in hospitals for their mental health or because they have had behaviour that can be challenging.
+Assuring transformation data is what we call some of the information we collect about people with a learning disability, autism or both who are getting care in hospitals for their mental health or because they have had behaviour that can challenge.
 You can find the latest information here.

 Health and care of people with a learning disability is information which has been collected by GP practices to identify any differences in care and treatment of people with a learning disability compared to the rest of the population.

 Information is collected about the progress of reviews in each clinical commissioning group (CCG) area.

 - how many deaths the CCG have been told about

 - how many deaths are being reviewed at the time